meltingice/CamanJS/README.md

 ## Upgrading to Version 4

-There is only 1 breaking change that occured with the version 4 release.
+There is only 1 breaking change that occurred with the version 4 release.
 When you initialize CamanJS with a canvas and an image, the parameter order has changed.
 It is now:

 ``` javascript
 Caman("#canvas-id", "/path/to/image.png", function() {});